aphyr/partitions-post/README.markdown

 their switches and allowed self-heal operations to proceed.

 Roughly 12 hours later, the network failures returned on one node.
-CityCloud identified a particular driver issue and updated the downed node, returning service.
+CityCloud identified the cause as driver issue and updated the downed node, returning service.
 However, the outage resulted in data inconsistency between GlusterFS
 pairs: